What should you do if an accident happens?

 - Fractured or Broken Teeth

-- Abscessed Tooth
+- Cracked Tooth

-What should I do if my tooth is knocked out?
+What should I do if my tooth is knocked out - permanent?

-- Rinse your mouth out with water
+- Rinse with warm water

 - Apply cold compress to reduce swelling